aanthos/Using-Apache-Hadoop-Mapreduce-to-Analyze-the-Million-Song-Dataset/README.md

 * Mapper class that grabs information from the dataset found in /data/metadata

 cs455.hadoop.Q1.Q1Reducer.java
-This is where all the action is:
 * Takes in split data from both mappers to fill in several lookup maps for future reference in reduce method
 * Once reducer finishes going through the mappers, it goes through the cleanup process where it uses the lookup maps to write answers to the questions 1-6

 --------------------------------------------------------------------------------------------------------------